Skip to main content

 }

-Since Viewpoint Vista does not have native APIs and is backed by a SQL databases, you will need to use a different request syntax to return results from a Source System's underlying SQL table for a data object.
+Since Foundation, Sage 100 Contractor, Viewpoint Spectrum, and Viewpoint Vista do not have native APIs and are backed by SQL databases, you will need to use a different request syntax to return results for a data object.

 info

-Agave API only supports read operations for passthrough requests for Viewpoint Vista.
+Agave API only supports read operations for passthrough requests for Foundation, Sage 100 Contractor, Viewpoint Spectrum, and Viewpoint Vista.
 If you are interested in Agave API supporting write passthrough requests, please contact us at support@agaveapi.com.

 The request body should be in JSON format with the following parameters: